 Finally, being available to answer questions can help convert a curious website visitor to a customer.
 When a customer delays a purchase, many times it’s because they still have lingering questions or they just come to a decision on a final important detail.
 Unfortunately, that sometimes means they’ll decide to leave empty handed.
 If you’re easy to contact, customers can get the answers they need and add that item to their shopping basket right away.

 Choosing the goals of your Contact Us page

-Not every Contact Us page serves the same purpose!
+Not every Contact Us page serves the same purpose.
+Plus, you have other pages that serve different purposes, including a homepage and about us page template.
 Deciding the potential audience of your Contact Us page helps determine what features or fields to include.

 Here are a few common purposes for Contact Us Pages: